 All of the Ranger Broiler Meat Chickens offered by Meyer Hatchery are excellent for a free range or a pastured environment.
 You can expect competitive growth rates and high-quality meat with exceptional flavor from any of the three varieties.
+All varieties of Ranger Broilers will have many variations in feather patterning within each type.

 Gray Ranger Broilers have Barred Rock and Speckled Sussex in their heritage.
 You can expect these meat chickens to grow to 5 to 6 pounds in just 9 to 11 weeks.
 They will have yellow legs, white skin, and tender, flavorful meat.
 Some of the Gray Ranger Broilers will have a black and white barred feather pattern while others will have red and black.